beartisan/PHP-SQL-Database-TVShows/README.md

 Using SQL to hold the database for all TV Shows data.
 Used vanilla PHP to connect these data and also make the if-else statements, and while loops.
 Used CSS to style the website.

-Check it at this [link](http://beartisan.infinityfreeapp.com/Assignment1/cartoon.php)
+Visit the website at this [link](http://beartisan.infinityfreeapp.com/Assignment1/cartoon.php)

 ### Snippet of the Website: